bitcoindevkit/book-of-bdk/docs/cookbook/keys-descriptors/descriptors.md

-# Creating Seeds, Keys, and Descriptors
+# Creating Keys and Descriptors
 BDK is a descriptor-first library.
 This page explores how to build them and how they interact with other standards like BIP-39 recovery phrases.

 !!!danger